adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 The APIs available to an application is therefore dynamic and need checking for presence and sometimes stability, *before* use.

 Every developer says they know all about *Feature detection* and *Feature testing* but, I never see it safely used in their applications.
-This might mean because they handed off responsibility to a 3rd party library, a library that doesn't give you this capability.

 **So what you need to do is fucking check your application can run before you fucking run it.**